rbih-boulanouar/UofTCTF-2024/Miscellaneous/Out of the Bucket2/README.md

 </ListBucketResult>
 ```

-we can see also a json file named `funny.json` in the `secret` directory.
+we can see also a JSON file named `funny.json` in the `secret` directory.

 when we access that file we get